Communities

 [num for num in hand if num != 11 else 22]

-which led me to believe that you can't use else in a list comprehension.
-However, it seems that you can, but it has to be written differently.
-This works:
+This led me to believe that you can't use else in a list comprehension.
+However, I then discovered that this is possible instead:

 [num if num != 11 else 22 for num in hand]

-Why does the if need to be placed earlier in the comprehension if you use else with it?
+Why does the if need to be placed earlier in the comprehension in order to include a matching else?

 You might want to add some details to your flag.